go-vela/site/content/installation/worker/reference/_index.md

 Please use with caution.
 This setting essentially grants any defined image root access to the host machine.
 {{% /alert %}}

+### VELA_RUNTIME_DROP_CAPABILITIES

+This configuration variable is used by the [runtime component](/docs/installation/worker/reference/runtime/) for the worker.

+This variable leverages the [`--cap-drop` Docker run flag](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) to disable certain kernel capabilities given to the container by default.

+This variable can be provided as a comma-separated `list` (e.g. `CAP_CHOWN,CAP_DAC_OVERRIDE`).
+There is some validation in place to ensure accurate capabilities are provided.

 ### VELA_RUNTIME_VOLUMES

 This configuration variable is used by the [runtime component](/docs/installation/worker/reference/runtime/) for the worker.